 NYU has produced many successful alumni, including current U.S. Senators, former Federal Reserve Chairmen, and even Academy Award winners.
 NYU’s urban location on Washington Square and Greenwich Village has been a cultural hub for over a century, with famous artists in residence including Edward Hopper and Bob Dylan.
 Noble alumni at NYU include film director Martin Scorsese, fashion icon Tom Ford, and former mayor of New York City Rudy Giuliani.

-Yeshiva University offers 97 degree programs.
+Yeshiva University offers 101 degree programs.
 It's a medium sized, private not-for-profit, four-year university in a large city.
-In 2023, 2,295 students graduated with students earning 691 Master's degrees, 564 Bachelor's degrees, 496 Associate's degrees, 408 Doctoral degrees, and 136 Certificates.

-CUNY Bernard M Baruch College offers 87 degree programs.
-It's a large, public, four-year university in a large city.
-In 2023, 5,320 students graduated with students earning 3,693 Bachelor's degrees, and 1,627 Master's degrees.
+CUNY Bernard M Baruch College offers 89 degree programs.
+It's a very large, public, four-year university in a large city.

-American Academy of Dramatic Arts-New York offers 2 degree programs.
+American Academy of Dramatic Arts-New York offers 1 degree programs.
 It's a very small, private not-for-profit, two-year college in a large city.
-In 2023, 99 students graduated with students earning 80 Associate's degrees, and 19 Certificates.

-YTI Career Institute-York offers 20 degree programs.
+YTI Career Institute-York offers 22 degree programs.
 It's a very small, private for-profit, two-year college in a midsize suburb.
-In 2023, 249 students graduated with students earning 143 Certificates, and 106 Associate's degrees.

-CUNY Borough of Manhattan Community College offers 58 degree programs.
-It's a large, public, two-year college in a large city.
-In 2023, 3,406 students graduated with students earning 3,399 Associate's degrees, and 7 Certificates.
+CUNY Borough of Manhattan Community College offers 70 degree programs.
+It's a very large, public, two-year college in a large city.

 |